 The downside: If your highest-rate card also has the biggest balance, you might not see a card paid off for many months.
 That lack of early wins discourages some people.

-Method 2: The Snowball (psychologically powerful)
+Method 2: The Debt Snowball (psychologically powerful)

 How it works: Pay minimums on all cards.
 Put every extra dollar toward the card with the smallest balance, regardless of interest rate.
 When that card hits zero, roll its payment into the next smallest balance.
 Repeat.